Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/03a_Warehouse.md

         Select this option if the warehouse group is managed by a third party.
 If you select this option, additional fields are displayed.

 - *Fulfill orders from other warehouse groups*
-    Click the drop-down list and select a warehouse group if desired.
+    If desired, click the drop-down list and select a warehouse group.
 With this setting, you can arrange the missing stock to be taken from the current warehouse group if orders cannot be completely fulfilled from the warehouse group selected.

 - *External warehouse type*
     Click the drop-down list to select **Fulfillment module**.